atlas-open-data-docs/WoW/content/samples-8TeV/index.md

 ---

 ## <a name="atlas-disclaimer">Disclaimer</a>
+This dataset is provided by the ATLAS Collaboration only for educational purposes and is not suited for scientific publications.
 * The [ATLAS Open Data](http://opendata.atlas.cern) are released under the [Creative Commons CC0 waiver](http://creativecommons.org/publicdomain/zero/1.0/).
 * Neither ATLAS nor CERN endorses any works produced using these data, which is intended only for educational use.
 * All data sets will have a unique [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) that you are requested to cite in any (non-scientific) applications or publications.